maggiben/rocko_decoy/client/README.md

 ## Getting Started

+This project is a Next.js app that uses TypeScript, React, and Tailwind CSS.
+It is a web application that allows users to interact with the blockchain and perform various actions such as borrowing, lending, and trading.

+Install Node v20.x and Yarn if you haven't already:

 ## Environment variables

 - [NEXT_PUBLIC_IS_DEMO_MODE] : if true, app will run in demo mode - otherwise(false), it will run in real mode